jon-hanson/javapickling/README.md

 The library was born out the need for a Java serialisation framework that satisfied the following requirements:

-1. Must be Java-based and able to serialise any Java type, including Generics and Enums.
+1. Must be Java-based and able to serialise any Java type, including Collections, Enums, and all Generic types.
 1. Multiple target formats must be supportable, with byte arrays and JSON being the inital set of target formats.
 1. Boilerplate serialisation code for custom classes is acceptable but should be minimal, and should not have to be repeated for each target format.
 1. Serialisers should be composable - it should be possible to express serialisers for classes as being composed of the serislisers for the constituent fields.